mezei-peter/Stack_Overflow/README.md

 # Stackoverflow TW Project

+## Intro
+A team project mainly with the focus to create a simple Java Spring backend that can support a Stack Overflow-esque application where users can post questions and answers.
+Using JDBC directly to communicate with
+PostgreSQL and Thymeleaf to render static files.

+## Main features
 - Main page listing all questions with details, date and answer count
 - Feature to sort questions on Main page by alphabet, date or answer count
 - Detail page of a question shows who asked it and lists all answers with date and users